Sales Questions Answered: How Many Times Should I Call a Prospect?

 Remember that people are busy and have a lot on their plates every day.
 Maybe Mrs. Miller meant to call you back, but her kid got sick… or her sink backed up… or she’s a little nervous to ask a simple follow-up question…

 It’s probably – almost definitely, totally, 100 percent for sure – NOT ABOUT YOU.
-And if it is, then Mrs. Miller can either ignore your or say, “No, thank you.”
+And if it is, then Mrs. Miller can either ignore you or say, “No, thank you.”
 That’s HER decision.

 Let yourself off the hook by being genuine about yourself and your intentions; learning how you can help the prospect; and sharing your concern for their health and wellbeing.
 No used-car salesman ever did that, right?

 The simple truth is, you’ve got to gain the confidence to make the sales calls and get the business.
-It’s one of the top six challenges gym owners face.
+It’s one of the biggest challenges gym owners face.
+But once they do they are able to immediately level up.